sonictruth/smart-clock/README.md

 **⚠️ Swipe left or right (using mouse or touch) to changee screen.**

-ℹ️ Optionaly you can load external playlist by using the playlist parameter:
+ℹ️ Optionally you can load external playlist by using the playlist parameter:

 https://sonictruth.github.io/smart-clock/?playlist=https://raw.githubusercontent.com/iptv-org/iptv/master/channels/pl.m3u